Click here to read the Memphis Daily News article spotlighting ICCS's innovative Early Childhood Program.

-From preschool to upper school, ICCS goes beyond the basics and provides specialized programs designed to give our students an advantage in preparing for the next educational level.
+From preschool to 8th grade, ICCS goes beyond the basics and provides specialized programs designed to give our students an advantage in preparing for the next educational level.
 Individualized attention and a curriculum that challenges students to reach their full learning potential are the cornerstones of each specialty program.

-ICCS is one of the few Memphis-area schools offering Spanish intensity classes in preschool and elementary school.
-Using music, interactive exercises, videos and games, students as young as 3 years old, learn a second language at an age when studies show foreign language skills are most easily developed.
+ICCS is one of the few Memphis-area schools offering Spanish intensity classes in our Preschool and Lower School.
+Using music, interactive exercises, videos and games, students as young as 3 years old learn a second language at an age when studies show foreign language skills are more easily developed.

 At ICCS, we believe that to train a young person to be a fully capable student, it is essential to teach from a holistic approach.
 To that end, we are one of the few Memphis-area schools to incorporate mindfulness into our curriculum.
+Students from pre-K through 8th grade attend mindulness classes every week.
 Mindfulness is a holistic learning approach that focuses on the social/emotional connection, enabling students to develop self-awareness, increase concentration and become more enlightened to the needs and feelings of others.
-The program is led by Mrs. Suzanne Martin '78, who received training in the mindfulness curriculum developed by Mindful Schools in Oakland, California.
+Our mindfulness program was founded by Mrs. Suzanne Martin '78, who received training in the mindfulness curriculum developed by Mindful Schools in Oakland, California.

 In the Reading Workshop, students choose books to read independently and share what they are thinking, either orally or by writing their thoughts in a notebook.
 In addition to daily independent reading, each day the teacher reads aloud to model comprehension strategies: imagining, questioning, predicting, inferring, analyzing, evaluating, and making connections.